ekneale/cobraa/README.md

 ```
 2. Processors: process.mac sets the daq and features for the log output

-3. Physics: phys&ask;.mac sets the rat-pac generator for a given physics process
+3. Physics: phys*.mac sets the rat-pac generator for a given physics process

-4. Geo: geo&ask;.mac sets the location in the detector where a given physics process takes place
+4. Geo: geo*.mac sets the location in the detector where a given physics process takes place

-5. Rates: rates&ask;.mac sets the rate of the given physics process for the number of days being simulated.
+5. Rates: rates*.mac sets the rate of the given physics process for the number of days being simulated.
 Relevant flags:
 ```
    -e                       Sets the number of events to be simulated per macro (default is 25000 for full simulation)
   ```